OPUSLab/PAOAwithPbits/README.md

 # PAOA with p-Computer

 This repository contains code and data to reproduce the results of the paper titled:
 **“Probabilistic Approximate Optimization: A New Variational Monte Carlo Algorithm.”**

+Full paper available on arXiv: https://arxiv.org/abs/2507.07420

 Each folder corresponds to a main figure in the paper, including code for training, inference, and plotting.